Skip to content

 Other considerations

-The BC PNP Tech Pilot has a number of layers to it.
+The BC PNP Tech has a number of layers to it.
 There’s the qualifying tech job, the eligibility for a BC PNP stream, the work permit application, and the permanent residence application.
 It can be a little bit complicated.
 Make sure that you properly inform yourself.

 Studying in Canada